XoifaiI/ReliableMessagingService/README.md

 Roblox's MessagingService provides "best effort" delivery, messages can be dropped, especially under high load or network issues.
 ReliableMessagingService solves this by:
 - **Erasure Correction**: Uses RLNC to handle packet loss up to 33-67% depending on configuration
 - **Automatic Compression**: Zstd compression via EncodingService
-- **Smart Retries**: Built in retry logic with exponential backoff for publish operations
+- **Smart Retries**: Built in retry logic with exponential backoff for publish and subscribe methods
 - **Zero Configuration**: Works out of the box with sensible defaults
 - **Order Independence**: Receivers don't need pieces in any particular order